-Customer relationships represents the fair value attributed to the customer base existing on acquisition.
-The carrying value of these assets is USD1.1 million, and the remaining useful life is 3.6 years.
+Customer relationships represent the fair value attributed to the customer base existing on acquisition.
+The carrying value of these assets is USD0.8 million, and the remaining useful life is 2.6 years.

 Trademarks relate to registered trademarks acquired in the acquisition, which have now been amortised in full.